lamelyan/blog/_posts/2019-12-17-state-design-pattern.md

 Context class now contains very little information about the business logic for specific states.

 Note:
-1. Context hold the current state as a property `currentState`
+1. Context holds the current state as a property `currentState`
 2. It delegates all the logic to the concrete state objects like so:
 ```csharp
 public  void  Cancel()